 The Arizona Department of Transportation and the Federal Highway Administration are working to improve the area near the Interstate 19 / Ajo Way traffic interchange in Tucson.
-Construction on the Phase II of the project is scheduled to begin in late July 2018 and will improve traffic efficiency and safety.
+Construction on the Phase II of the project began in July 2018 and will improve traffic efficiency and safety.

 Phase II will include the following improvements on I-19 and on Ajo Way west of I-19: